juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 - To exit the virtual environment press CTRL+C

-## This work done by:
+## This work done by

-Juwaireyya Mohammed Aljohani
+- Juwaireyya Mohammed Aljohani

-Razan Mohammed Alsolami
+- Razan Mohammed Alsolami

-Alaa Abdullah Alotaibi
+- Alaa Abdullah Alotaibi

+## Contact

+Do not hesitate to contact with us with the following contacts if you have any questions.

+- juwaireyyaaljohani@gmail.com

+-